cicada-lang/cicada-solo/README.md

 ### Command Line Interface

+After installed the `@cicada-lang/cicada` package, <br>
+you can run `cic help`, and you will see the following help messages:

 ```
+Usage:
+  command [arguments] [options]

 Default command:
-  [file]  Open REPL or run a file
+  [paper]  Open REPL or run a paper

 Commands:
-  run [file]       Run a file -- support .md and .cic
-  repl [dir]       Run interactive REPL
+  repl [dir]        Open an interactive REPL
+  run [paper]       Run a paper or a page of book
+  snapshot [paper]  Take a snapshot of a paper
-  check [book]  Check a book -- by cwd, dir or book.json
+  check [book]      Check the typing of a book
-  snapshot [file]  Snapshot a file -- write to <file>.out
   help [name]       Display help for a command

+Help:
+  The help command displays help for a given command.

+    cic help help
 ```

 ## Development